ultralytics/ultralytics/docs/hub/app/android.md

 INT8 (or 8-bit integer) quantization further reduces the model's size and computation requirements by converting its 32-bit floating-point numbers to 8-bit integers.
 This quantization method can result in a significant speedup, but it may lead to a slight reduction in mean average precision (mAP) due to the lower numerical precision.

-#### mAP Reduction in INT8 Models
+!!! tip "mAP Reduction in INT8 Models"

     The reduced numerical precision in INT8 models can lead to some loss of information during the quantization process, which may result in a slight decrease in mAP.
 However, this trade-off is often acceptable considering the substantial performance gains offered by INT8 quantization.

-## Delegates and Performance Variability

-On Android, several delegates are available to accelerate the execution of quantized models:

 ## Delegates and Performance Variability